dan360z/Data-Centric-Project/README.md

 # Data Centric Milestone Project - Recipe Book

-Welcome to my data centric milestone project.
-For this project I created an online cookbook, a web application allows users to easily view, create,update and delete recipes.
+Welcome to my data centric milestone project, for this project I created an online cookbook, that allows users to easily view, create, update and delete recipes.

 ---